zonio/eee-calendar-rb/README.md

 communication between client and server and servers themselves.
 It also has additional support for scheduling and server administration.

-This Ruby Gem implements both ESClient (server to client) and ESServer (server to server) method calls.
+This Ruby Gem implements ESClient (server to client) method calls.
 Additionally, convenient scenario runner (making multiple method calls using one TCP channel) and test helpers are provided.

 Although this Gem follows the EEE specification, it does provides additional comfort.
 Many "get" methods expect query parameter to be